Electric motors on the test rig

 State of the art

 Scientists of the KIT Institute of Electrical Engineering (ETI) have developed test rigs for the flexible testing of electric and hybrid drive trains.
-In three test rigs of KIT, developers can study electric motors used to drive vehicles, from small cars to racing cars to small trucks.
+On the three test rigs at KIT, developers can study electric motors used to drive vehicles, from small cars to racing cars to small trucks.
 The power electronics and software required to control the test rigs and motors have been developed by KIT engineers.
 They are designed in a modular manner.
 Hence, operation of the test rigs is extremely flexible.
-Industry partners and clients cannot only ask the KIT to study complete motors, but also single components, including power electronics and software.
-The KIT test rigs are characterized by a high maximum power of 250 kW and reach up to 30,000 revolutions per minute.
+Industry partners and customers can have motors examined, as well as individual drive train components of the power electronics and software.
+Furthermore, the motor test rigs have a maximum power of 300 kilowatts and can test drives at up to 18,000 revolutions per minute.
+The maximum torque is 540 newton meters.
+In addition to that, high-precision measurements of winding resistances can be carried out and thermal components can be used for precise temperature determination.

-The study results can be retrieved in real time, e.g. in the form of efficiency characteristics.
-A good energy efficiency of the motor is reflected by a green area in the diagram.
-Based on the measurement results, development engineers can verify simulation calculations and optimize the electric motors and motor control.
-The test rigs contribute to future electric motors using the energy more efficiently, improving dynamics, and the vehicle reaching higher speeds and accelerations.
+The study results can be retrieved in real time, e.g. in the form of efficiency maps.
+Development engineers can use these results to verify their simulation models and optimize the electric motors and their motor control.
+The test rigs therefore help to ensure that future electric motors use energy more efficiently, are characterized by good dynamics and that vehicles reach higher speeds and accelerate faster.

 Options for companies